ADVERTISING

-Criticism of costs and effects
+Criticism of costs and impact

-FDP calls for alternatives to taxes
+FDP calls for alternatives to the tax

 - targeted measures against littering in parks,